 Julie Chase, President & CEO

-Julie formed Chase Communications in 1997 to provide public relations and marketing communications services to a diverse client base focusing on healthcare and real estate.
+Julie formed Chase Strategies in 1997 to provide public relations and marketing communications services to a diverse client base focusing on healthcare and real estate.
 She has more than 25 years experience in these areas, providing counsel and strategic execution of media outreach and training, marketing, crisis planning, public affairs and events.

 Julie travels between the company’s dual headquarters in San Francisco and Washington, D.C., and is actively involved in the strategy and day-to-day tactics of every client.